 - Single Admin Portal: Bank employees can manage their customer base from one central system that drives all interactions and processes all data.

-Using these four elements as a guide, financial institutions can formulate a relevant, innovative and fluid mobile experience for their business customers, thereby providing them the operational capabilities they need to grow their businesses.
+Using these four elements as a guide, financial institutions can formulate a relevant, innovative and fluid mobile experience for their business customers.
+And for more information on creating a unified digital banking experience for all of your customers, check out The Changing Landscape of Digital Banking white paper.

 Jonathan Ferguson is the Business Banking Product Manager for CSI.